compusom/repotingweb/README.md

 2. Run the app:
    `npm run dev`

-3. To generate a static build:
+3. To generate a static build for offline use:
    `npm run build`
+   This bundles React and Tailwind CSS locally so no external CDNs are required.
 The compiled files will be in the `dist/` folder.
-Open `dist/index.html` in your browser to view the app without a server.
+Open `dist/index.html` directly in your browser to run the app 100% offline.

    `npm run preview`